Glossary

 Ballot date

-Date on which at least one referendum was held in a country.
-In our analysis, we oftentimes look at ballot dates instead of referendums.
-This is because in the Referendum Database, for example a popular vote on a new constitution, each article of this constitution is counted as an individual referendum.
+Date on which at least one referendum was held in a polity.
+In our analysis, we oftentimes analyze ballot dates instead of referendums in order not to artificially inflate the number of referendums in certain countries.
+In some constitutional referendums for example, each article of the constitution is voted on individually.
+This means that the vote on each article is counted as an individual referendum.

 In general, differentiating between referendums and ballot dates entails a few tradeoffs: